mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 ---

-🗓️ Deadline: October 1st, 2025.
+🗓️ Deadline: September 30th, 2025.
 Applications will be evaluated on a rolling basis until position is filled.
 So early applications are highly encouraged.

 ---